Lai Chi Wo Hike: Explore Ancient Hakka Villages by the Coast

 Why Hike Lai Chi Wo?

-*You will lose signal on this hike, so screenshot any relevant sections of the guide or download the GPX map file in the 'Google Route Map' section below.
+*You will lose phone signal on this hike, so screenshot any relevant sections of the guide or download the GPX map file in the 'Google Route Map' section below.

-Though the 15+ kilometer length may seem daunting, this hike offers plenty of incredible views along the way and even takes you through Lai Chi Wo (荔枝窩), a 300-year-old sympathetically restored Hakka village that's won UNESCO recognition.
+Though the 15+ kilometer length may seem daunting, the Lai Chi Wo hike (or Double Haven Hike) offers plenty of incredible views along the way and even takes you through Lai Chi Wo (荔枝窩), a 300-year-old sympathetically restored Hakka village that's won UNESCO recognition.

 Most importantly, the Lai Chi Wo hike is totally flat, save for a short uphill section toward the end, making it a great option for beginners looking to challenge themselves.
 Just be warned that in summer, the heat can make this hike pretty tiring as there are many unshaded sections.